 With pleural mesothelioma, the cancer forms in the pleura, or the thin tissue membrane that lines the chest walls and covers the lungs.
 Mesothelioma refers to the mesothelium, the lining that lubricates internal organs.

 The connection between asbestos and cancer was discovered in the 1950s.
 It was not until a decade later that mesothelioma, the most common form of asbestos-related cancer, was linked to asbestos exposure.
-Unlike some other forms of cancer, pleural mesothelioma symptoms can take 30 to 50 after asbestos exposure to develop.
+Unlike some other forms of cancer, symptoms can take 30 to 50 years after asbestos exposure to develop.

 While some people with pleural mesothelioma have early symptoms, they are often mistaken for less serious conditions.
 Because the timeline from exposure to diagnosis is so long, patients may not associate asbestos exposure early in life symptoms they develop years later.